 One or more of the following may be done:

 The bladder may be made larger (augmented).
 This can be done with tissue from another part of the body.

 The new bladder can drain through the urethra (tube that carries urine out of the body).
 Or the new bladder may be drained through a stoma made in the belly (abdomen).
 A stoma is a new opening for urine to leave the body.
 To drain urine, a catheter can be inserted into the stoma and removed each time the bladder needs to be emptied.

-After surgery, call your child’s health care provider if your otherwise healthy child has any of the following:
+Also call your child’s healthcare provider if your otherwise healthy child has any of the following:

 An incision site or sites that are red, swollen, draining, or bleeding